 Can Filing for Bankruptcy in Georgia Extinguish a Lien?

-One of the most common questions that my clients in my Atlanta ask is whether or not filing for chapter 7 bankruptcy can remove a lien that’s been placed on their property.
+One of the most common questions regarding filing for bankruptcy in Georgia that my Atlanta clients ask is whether or not filing for chapter 7 can remove a lien that’s been placed on their property.
 While bankruptcy typically does well wiping out most kinds of debt, however if a lien is attached to an obligation a debtor is required to pay, things can be a bit more complicated; for the most part chapter 7 bankruptcy does not remove liens against property.

 What is a Lien?